ishachawla/NewPython/Final/README.md

-                                                 #H1 GLOBAL EARTH TEMPERATURE DATA
+                                                 # GLOBAL EARTH TEMPERATURE DATA

 Considering some 200 odd years of data which contains Average Temperature and Average Temperature Uncertainty along with the countries and dates it was recorded in.
+The data is actually from Berkley Earth which they made available publicly to people to assess global warming harms and temperature trends.
+I have considered one part of the entire historical data for my analysis.

 #  ANALYSIS 1
 Using Seaborn to plot all the temperatures and temperature uncertainties are plotted in the graph.